Working With Auto Layout and Layout Anchors

 Working With Auto Layout And Layout Anchors

-Creating layout constraints in code is not pretty.
-It is not always intuitive and it is verbose, even if you decide to use Apple's Visual Format Language.
+Creating layout constraints in code isn't pretty.
+It isn't always intuitive and it's verbose, even if you decide to use Apple's Visual Format Language.

 NSLayoutAnchor class to make working with layout constraints in code easier and more intuitive.
-I must admit I was a bit skeptical at first.
-Even the Visual Format Language makes it difficult to manage constraints, how would another API make it easier.
+I must admit that I was a bit skeptical at first.
+Even the Visual Format Language makes it difficult to manage constraints.
+How would another API make that easier?

 Fortunately, I was wrong.
 The

 NSLayoutAnchor class makes creating and managing constraints almost painless.
 In addition to the

 NSLayoutAnchor class, Apple added a number of properties to

 NSView.
 The result is pretty nice.

 There are a few things you need to know about the